Born in 1967 in Roskilde, Denmark, Blom moved to Norway as a child.

 Today, Blom lives and works in Oslo.

-Mysterious human figures move within Blom’s spatial compositions, appearing lead by an intense sensitivity, even when adopting a static position.
-The latent emotionality is underlined by the sapient alternation of abstract and figurative painting, where wild strokes alternate with a controlled flat background field, contributing to building the mystery, the inquietude, and the narrative of each painting.
-The figures of Kenneth’s painting and their state of mind become sort of archetypes of the human psychological condition and existential obsessions.
+Mysterious human figures move within his spatial compositions, seemingly led by an intense sensitivity even in static positions.
+The alternating use of abstract and figurative painting, with wild strokes blending with controlled backgrounds, contributes to the mystery, inquietude, and narrative of each artwork.
+The human figures inhabiting Blom’s paintings become archetypes of the human psychological condition and existential obsessions.

-At the same time the radicalism of Blom’s pictorial language, revealed in the alternation of flat and sinuous forms, in the expressive deformation of the human body, in the specific choice of the color palette, and in the symbolic use of architecture, call to mind the work of some of the most significant Masters of modern and contemporary painting such as Edvard Munch, Edward Hopper and of course David Hockney, routing him deeply into the contemporary art historical context.
+Blom’s pictorial language is characterized by radicalness, displayed through the interplay of flat and sinuous forms, expressive deformation of the human body, specific color palette, and the symbolic use of architecture, alligning him with modern and contemporary painting Masters like Edvard Munch, Edward Hopper, and David Hockney, firmly situating him within the contemporary art historical context.

 “Kenneth Blom is among the painters who combine abstraction and figuration.
 With each series tares it as a new relationship.
 In his most recent work, the abstraction requires even greater space, the depicted persons are only at the lower edge of the picture, persisting in gestures and glances.
 It is precisely from this that a special inner tension unfolds.
 The eye jumps back and forth between figure and space, narration and pure gestures.
 This opens the horizon for a highly subtle painting.”